 The knowledge and skills that a learner must have before attending this Satellite Liquid Propulsion Systems course are:

 - Introduction: Course Overview, Definitions, Thrust principle, Evolution of propulsion system

 - Satellite Propulsion Subsystems Overview: Pressurized blow-down systems, Pressure regulated systems, Monopropellant, Bipropellant, and Dual mode systems

 - Liquid Rocket Engines: Thrust, Impulse, Specific impulse, Impulse-bit, Thrust coefficient, Catalytic decomposition, Combustion stoichiometry Mixture ratio, Adiabatic flame temperature, Monopropellant / Bipropellant / Dual mode thrusters, Radiatively-, regeneratively-, and film-cooled combustion chambers, Thrust chamber materials, Station keeping thrusters, Liquid apogee motors (LAMs), Thruster valve and Injector design, Hot-fire testing, Thruster transient thermal models

-- Propellant and Pressurant Tanks: Titanium and composite material tanks, Spherical, coni-spherical, cylindrical and elliptical tanks, Common ox/fuel tank, Two-port and three-port tanks, Bladder, Diaphragm and PMD tanks, Tank mountings, Spun and forged titanium tank sizing and weight tradeoffs, Launch vehicle interface considerations, Tank testing
+- Propellant and Pressurant Tanks: Titanium and composite material tanks, Spherical, coni-spherical, cylindrical, and elliptical tanks, Common ox/fuel tanks, Two-port, and three-port tanks, Bladder, Diaphragm, and PMD tanks, Tank mountings, Spun and forged titanium tank sizing and weight tradeoffs, Launch vehicle interface considerations, Tank testing

 - Monopropellant System Design and Performance Analysis: The Gas Law, Propellant fill fraction, Propellant Tank blowdown pressure profile, Helium budget; Blowdown system performance model, Recharge systems, Performance tradeoff examples, adiabatic compressibility.